re9ulus/data_science_snippets/README.md

-# r-snippets
+# Data science snippets
-The snippets in R programming language for common tasks.
+The snippets for data science problems.